InsolentFlunkey/vudu-library-list/README.md

 This project retrieves a list of purchased movies and TV shows from the Vudu website.
 It uses Selenium to automate browser interactions and BeautifulSoup to parse the HTML content.

 Vudu is a great service, but the web interface leaves something to be desired.
-There is no search that searches only your purchased content, no way to jump to a position in the list (e.g. jump to movies starting with S).
+There is no search functionality for only your purchased content, and no way to jump to a position in the list (e.g. jump to movies starting with S).
+Scrolling through the list is slow because it only loads a few titles at a time.

 ## Requirements